Ahmed Azmeel: 2010–present: Film debut and into profession

 In 2015, Azmeel collaborated with Fathimath Nahula for two television drama series.
 In the first release, a 15-episodes romantic series Vakivumuge Kurin, Azmeel portrayed a betrayal husband having an extra-marital affair.
 This was followed by her 13 episodes television drama series, Umurah Salaan (2015) which centers on a squabble family which is separated due to the greed for money and misunderstandings.
 The series which stars Mohamed Faisal, Aminath Rishfa, Azmeel and Mariyam Azza in lead roles, he portrays the character Fayaz, a carefree young man and a womanizer.

 In 2016, Azmeel appeared in Hussain Munawwar's Neyngi Yaaru Vakivee alongside Aminath Rishfa.
 Critics gave the film negative reviews and considered Azmeel's performance as Kamal, to be "boring" while criticising the character development.
 Despite the negative reviews, the film did average business at the end of its run.
 His next release of the year was Ali Seezan-directed romantic film Vafaatheri Kehiveriya alongside Maleeha Waheed.
 The film received a mixed to negative reception from critics.
 Yoosuf Shafeeu-directed Baiveriyaa (2016), a comedy film featuring an ensemble cast was his second release of the year.
 The film revolves around an aspiring actress who flees from her family to pursue a career in the industry and the suspicions and confusions that arise.
 Upon release the film was positively received by critics.
 Nazim Hassan of Avas applauded the comic timing of the characters and mentioned that Azmeel showed "improvements from his earlier work".
 The film emerged as one of the highest grossing Maldivian films of the year.

 In 2018, Azmeel appeared in Mariyam Moosa's directorial debut romantic film Thiya Loaibaa Dhurah.
 The entire film was shot in Sri Lanka.
 It was moderately received by critics; Aminath Lubaa reviewing from Sun praised the music and story of the film though she opined the performance from the actors including Azmeel, could have been better.
 In May 2018, it was premiered in Sri Lanka, and played two housefull shows at Mount Lavinia Cinema.

 Azmeel's first release of 2019 was the Moomin Fuad-directed psychological horror thriller Nivairoalhi (2019) which marks Niuma Mohamed's last onscreen film.
-Revolving around a patient suffering from depression, he played a small role in the film.
+Revolving around a patient with depression, he played a small role in the film.